toroc/school-portfolio/file-transfer/readme.md

-#Simple Shell
+#File Transfer System

 ##About
-This is a simple file transfer system.
+This is a simple one-way file transfer system written for a Networking Course.

 The client side of the system is written in Python.
 It supports  the request of UNIX file or a list of available files.